monikaando/poll/README.md

     - update answers
     - delete answers
     - check how many possible answers left
-    - reset the whole application by clicking "Reset" button.
+    - reset the whole application by clicking the "Reset" button.
     - see alerts when something is not allowed to do.

     User is not allowed to:
-    - add answer when title is not provided (title should have at least 3 characters)
+    - add answer when the title is not provided (title should have at least 3 characters)
     - provide only spaces in input fields
-    - add answer with an emply value
+    - add answer with an empty value
     - add more than 80 characters (in question and answers)

 ## Vote